-The JPB awarded a contract to ProVen Management, Inc. in the amount of \$6,550,777 to modify the Central Equipment Maintenance and Operations Facility (CEMOF) to accommodate the new EMUs.
+The JPB awarded a contract to ProVen Management, Inc. for \$6,550,777 to modify the Central Equipment Maintenance and Operations Facility (CEMOF) to accommodate the new EMUs.
 ProVen was issued a full Notice to Proceed (NTP) on September 16, 2019.
 The CEMOF contract was the last of the PCEP's major construction contracts.
 The JPB, as noted above, has negotiated a settlement with ProVen that covers both the Tunnel Notching and CEMOF Modifications contracts.
 ProVen completed work on the CEMOF modification on July 13, 2022.
+The JPB reports that it is nearing completion of the close-out of this contract.